Treacherous/treacherous-view/readme.md

 ### Via NPM

-Just do an `npm install treacherous`
+Just do an `npm install treacherous-view`

 ### In browser